isomerpages/imh-bicomh/_acsr/Programme/Sponsored Lunch  Talk | 20 Oct.md

 <h4><strong>Title: </strong>The Synergistic Effect of D2 and 5-HT7 Antagonism in Managing Schizophrenia and Bipolar I Depression Patients for Functional Recovery</h4>
 <h4><strong>Abstract</strong></h4>
 <p>This presentation explores the therapeutic potential of LATUDA (Lurasidone),
-a multireceptor targeting antipsychotic, in managing schizophrenia and Bipolar I depression, emphasizing functional recovery.
+a multi-receptor targeting antipsychotic, in managing schizophrenia and Bipolar I depression, emphasizing functional recovery.
 The discussion begins with an analysis of Lurasidone’s receptor profile, highlighting its balanced antagonistic action on D2 and 5-HT7 receptors, alongside its partial agonism